Otros Ejercicios

 Well I knew that snake was my own sweet dad,

-from a out picture that my mother had,
+from a worn out picture that my had,

-and I knew scar on his cheek & his evil eye.
+and I knew that scar on his & his eye.

 He was big and bent and grey and old,